-Americans with Disabilities Act (ADA) Information: This material can be made available in an alter format by emailing the Office of Equal Opportunity at wsdotada@wsdot.wa.gov or by calling toll f 855-362-4ADA(4232).
-Persons who are deaf or hard of hearing may make a request by calling the Washington State Relay at 711. ree, Title VI Notice to Public : It is the Washington State Department of Transportation's (WSDOT) polito assure that no person shall, on the grounds of race, color, national origin or sex, as provided by VI of the Civil Rights Act of 1964, be excluded from participation in, be denied the benefits of, or otherwise discriminated against under any of its federally funded programs and activities.
-Any per who believes his/her Title VI protection has been violated, may file a complaint with WSDOT's Of of Equal Opportunity (OEO).
-For additional information regarding Title VI complaint procedures ar information regarding our non-discrimination obligations, please contact OEO's Title VI Coordinat 360-705-7090.
-Title be son fice nd/or
+Americans with Disabilities Act (ADA) Information: This material can be made available in an alternate format by emailing the Office of Equal Opportunity at wsdotada@wsdot.wa.gov or by calling toll free, 855-362-4ADA(4232).
+Persons who are deaf or hard of hearing may make a request by calling the Washington State Relay at 711.
+Title VI Notice to Public : It is the Washington State Department of Transportation's (WSDOT) policy to assure that no person shall, on the grounds of race, color, national origin or sex, as provided by Title VI of the Civil Rights Act of 1964, be excluded from participation in, be denied the benefits of, or be otherwise discriminated against under any of its programs and activities.
+Any person who believes his/her Title VI protection has been violated, may file a complaint with WSDOT's Office of Equal Opportunity (OEO).
+For additional information regarding Title VI complaint procedures and/or information regarding our non-discrimination obligations, please contact OEO's Title VI Coordinator at 360-705-7090.